Lizhecheng02/Kaggle-LMSYS/README.md

 - GPU: multiple 80GB A100 GPUs + multiple A40 GPUs.

 ### 4. Not Work
-- Pseudo-label and trained by hard label.
-(Maybe should consider use KL-loss to use pseudo-label)
+- Pseudo-label and trained by hard label (Maybe should consider use KL-loss to use pseudo-label).
 - Only calculate [A, B, C] token loss even doing instruction-tuning, the same as classification task.

 ### 5. Conclusion